 Months of entry

-MA Design: Ceramics, Furniture or Jewellery is part of the Product, Ceramic and Industrial Design programme.
+MA Design (Ceramics); MA Design (Furniture); MA Design (Jewellery) is part of the Product, Ceramic and Industrial Design programme.
 Ceramics, furniture and jewellery design share rich cultural histories and traditions of practice.
 Each is concerned with what can be described as 'intimate architecture' - a physical relationship of the artefact with the body.

 The role of design practitioners is changing as a result of emergent technologies, global marketing, the internationalisation of production, and a rising interest in a 'bespoke approach' or 'craft content' within design.